-Fa-hsien, Chinese monks, who travelled to Sri Lanka in 410, anchored in the island for many years while exploring various parts of the island.
-The Sri Lanka-China Society organized a commemorating ceremony in 2010, in view of the 1600th anniversary of Fa-hsien’s visit to Sri Lanka… planning a trip to Sri Lanka…
+Fa-hsien, Chinese monks, who travelled to Sri Lanka in 410 AD, anchored in the island for many years.
+The monks had a well organized Sri Lanka travel plan, which allowed him to explore various parts of the island.
+The Sri Lanka-China Society organized a commemorating ceremony a few years back, in view of the 1600th anniversary of Fa-hsien’s visit to Sri Lanka… Sri Lanka travel plan …

-Planning a trip to Sri Lanka – essential tips you need to know
+Sri Lanka travel plan – essential tips you need to know

 Sri Lanka travel is a hot topic in the travel world for more than 2 millennia, and historical evidence suggests that the island was visited by travellers from all around the world in ancient time.
 E.g. Fa-hsien, Chinese monks, who travelled to Sri Lanka in 410, anchored in the island for many years while exploring various parts of the island.
 The Sri Lanka-China Society organized a commemorating ceremony in 2010, in view of the 1600th anniversary of Fa-hsien’s visit to Sri Lanka.